 - size (it gets slightly cheaper per unit area as the size increases)

-- location (the most expensive locations are around 30%t more than the cheapest locations when it comes to labour).
+- location (the most expensive locations are around 30% more than the cheapest locations when it comes to labour).

 3. How Will Your Extension Project be Managed (and Who Will Do It)?

-Who you have managing your extension project and will affect how much your extension will cost.
+Who you have managing your extension project will affect how much your extension will cost.
 This is called your build route.

 How you manage your project could mean a 40% variation from the cheapest route, based mainly on DIY, to the most expensive route, in which a main contractor takes on the role of project manager.